 Tierra ROja

-Tierra Roja is a monograph by Leobardo Bañuelos Jr that examines place, inheritance, and visual memory through the lens of rural Mexico.
-Shot in his father’s birthplace, Pochotitán, Nayarit, the work engages in the material and cultural landscape known for its distinctive red clay soil.
-The 72-page book omits written narrative in favor of a sustained visual study, documenting intergenerational life on the family ranch.
-Themes of labor, kinship, and tradition emerge, offering a portrait of a community shaped by continuity and resilience.
+Tierra Roja is a monograph by Leobardo Bañuelos Jr that takes place in his father’s homeland, Pochotitán, Nayarit, Mexico.
+Titled after the landscape which is known for its distinctive red clay soil.
+The 72-page book documents intergenerational life on the family ranch.
+Themes of labor, kinship, and tradition appear throughout.
+From milking the cows at first light and making pajaretes to stirring fried chicharrones in a massive cast iron vessel over a make-shift fire right before the New Year started.

 72 pages / 8.5 x 11 inches